 A note regarding foreign projects

 Pilot projects that involve work outside of the USA are subject to approval by the NIEHS and the US State Department.
+This includes use of samples previously collected outside the US.
 Applications for NIEHS/State Department approval include a study description form, detailed budget and justification, and copies of relevant approvals (IRB, etc).
 Applications for foreign clearance will be submitted to NIEHS/State Department by the Center Administrator after all other approvals (IRB, IACUC) and subcontract documents are in order, and may take several weeks or longer to obtain.
 Applicants should plan accordingly.
-Download Pilot Project Foreign Component Approval Application form.